belliogluyasemin/cluster-ChatGPT4/README.md

 ## Clustering Methods

 ### KMeans Clustering
 The KMeans algorithm was used to group users into clusters.
 The model’s performance was evaluated using inertia and silhouette scores.
-The chart below shows the average item revenue for each cluster, with Cluster 1 having the highest revenue.

 ### Hierarchical Clustering
 Hierarchical Clustering was used to build a hierarchy of user clusters.
 The dendrogram visualization helped identify the optimal number of clusters.
 Below is a Plotly chart showing how different features change based on the **Hierarchical Clustering** results.